Boeing E-4: September 2001 to present

-On 11 September 2001, an aircraft closely resembling an E-4B was spotted and filmed orbiting the Washington, D.C. area by news outlets and civilians, after the attack on the Pentagon.
+On 11 September 2001, an aircraft closely resembling an E-4B was spotted and filmed circling the Washington, D.C. area by news outlets and civilians, after the attack on the Pentagon.
 In his book Black Ice, Dan Verton identifies this aircraft as an E-4B taking part in an operational exercise, and the exercise was canceled when the first plane struck the World Trade Center.

-Air traffic control recordings and radar data indicate this E-4B call sign VENUS77 became airborne just before 9:44 am, circled north of the White House during its climb, and then tracked to the south of Washington, D.C., where it held in a holding pattern.
-In 2008 Brent Scowcroft explained in a book, that he was on this plane to go on an inspection tour to one unspecified nuclear weapons site as chairman of a DoD team called "End to End review".
+Air traffic control recordings and radar data indicate this E-4B call sign VENUS77 became airborne just before 9:44 am, circled north of the White House during its climb, and then tracked to the south of Washington, D.C., where it entered a holding pattern.
+In 2008, Brent Scowcroft explained that he was on this plane to go on an inspection tour to one unspecified nuclear weapons site, as chairman of a DoD team called "End to End review".

 In January 2006, Secretary of Defense Donald Rumsfeld announced a plan to retire the entire E-4B fleet starting in 2009.
 This was reduced to retiring one of the aircraft in February 2007.
-The next Secretary of Defense, Robert Gates, reversed this decision in May 2007.
-This is due to the unique capabilities of the E-4B, which cannot be duplicated by any other single aircraft in Air Force service, and the cancellation in 2007 of the E-10 MC2A, which was considered as a successor to the EC-135 and E-8 aircraft, and could also perform many of the same tasks of the E-4B.
+Rumsfeld's successor, Robert Gates, reversed this decision in May 2007.

 As of the 2015 federal budget there were no plans for retiring the E-4B.
-The E-4B airframe has a usable life of 115,000 hours and 30,000 cycles, which would be reached in 2039; the maintenance limiting point would occur sometime in the 2020s.
+The E-4B airframe has a usable life of 115,000 hours and 30,000 cycles, which would be reached in 2039.
+The maintenance limiting point would occur sometime in the 2020s.